Hungarian Acacia Honey

 We work hard to raise awareness of the plight of wild pollinators, suffering from lack of habitat, loss of wildflower meadows, lack of safe chemical-free food.
 We plant for all pollinators and leave areas of garden to go wild and encourage you to do the same.

-Can we visit Cox’s Farm
+Can I visit Cox’s Farm?

 Is honey safe to consume during pregnancy?